A Major Problem with ESOPs is That Employees Can Lose Big

 This concentration of assets in a single stock can be hazardous for employees of smaller, privately-held companies.
 In these cases, there may be no readily available market for the company’s stock, making it nearly impossible for employees to sell their shares.
 For example, in the case of the now-defunct New England grocery chain Market Basket, employees who participated in the company’s ESOP found themselves unable to sell their shares when the company was embroiled in a bitter ownership dispute in 2014.

 Moreover, even when employees are eligible to sell their shares, they may find that few buyers are willing to take them off their hands.
-This illiquidity can be particularly problematic for older workers who are nearing retirement and need to convert their ESOP holdings into cash.
-According to a 2020 report by the Government Accountability Office, nearly 40% of ESOP participants aged 60 and older had more than half of their retirement savings invested in company stock, putting them at risk of significant losses if the company were to fail.
+This illiquidity can be particularly problematic for older workers nearing retirement who need to convert their ESOP holdings into cash.
+According to a 2020 report by the Government Accountability Office, nearly 40% of ESOP participants aged 60 and older had more than half of their retirement savings invested in company stock, putting them at risk of significant losses if the company fails.
 This lack of liquidity can force older workers to delay retirement or accept a lower standard of living in their golden years.

 Lessons from Market Downturns